Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • meadow (field).

-Forest honeys contain a high percentage of nectar from flowers of trees (coniferous, linden, maple), raspberry, oregano and other inhabitants of the forest.
-In the mountain - a lot of acacia, chestnut, subalpine forbs.
-Fireweed, bruise, sage, sweet clover, St. John's wort - the basis of meadow (steppe) honey.
+Forest honey contains a high percentage of nectar from flowers of trees (conifers, linden, maple), raspberries, oregano and other forest inhabitants.
+In the mountains there is a lot of acacia, chestnut, and subalpine herbs.
+Fireweed, bruise, sage, sweet clover, St. John's wort are the basis of meadow (steppe) honeys.

-In the classification of a sweet product, attention is often focused on the geographical location of the beekeeping farm.
-Knowing this, one can orient oneself in the main honey plants growing in a particular area, determine how ecologically clean the region is.
-The Russians are in demand:
+When classifying a sweet product, attention is often paid to the geographic location of the beekeeping farm.
+Knowing this, you can navigate the main honey plants growing in a particular area and determine how ecologically clean the region is.
+In demand among Russians:

 • Bashkir honey.
-Linden, forest raspberry, fireweed (willow-herb), thyme, oregano, meadow forbs grow here in large arrays.
-This is where many varieties of products come from.
-In ecological terms, the region is safe.
+Linden, forest raspberries, fireweed (fireweed), thyme, oregano, and meadow herbs grow here in large tracts.
+There are many varieties of products coming from here.
+Ecologically, the region is prosperous.

 • Altaic.
-The region is synonymous with pristine nature, ecological cleanliness, and the richest plant diversity.
-From here they supply forest and mountain honey, including the famous - fireweed, angelica, taiga.
+The region is synonymous with pristine nature, ecological purity, and rich plant diversity.
+Forest and mountain honey is supplied from here, including the famous fireweed, angelica, and taiga honey.

 • Caucasian.
-Mountain honey based on acacia, chestnut and subalpine forbs is famous for its medicinal properties.
+Mountain honey based on acacia, chestnut and subalpine herbs is famous for its healing properties.

 • Far Eastern honey has an unusual delicate taste.
-It is based on the nectar of the Amur and Manchurian linden, Amur velvet, raspberry, lilac, hawthorn.
+It is based on the nectar of Amur and Manchurian linden, Amur velvet, raspberry, lilac, and hawthorn.

-Brief description of 12 popular varieties of honey
+Brief characteristics of 12 popular varieties of honey

-What makes up the popularity of certain varieties of honey?
+What determines the popularity of certain types of honey?
 In fact, there are not many criteria.
-Taste and aroma play a decisive role for gourmets who consume sweetness often and with pleasure, replacing sugar with it.
+Taste and aroma play a decisive role for gourmets who consume sweets often and with pleasure, replacing sugar with it.
 Medicinal properties are important if honey is used for therapeutic purposes, as an ingredient in medicinal formulations.
-Not the last role is played by the price - inexpensive and high-quality varieties are sold out even faster than rare, elite honey.
+Price plays an important role - inexpensive and high-quality varieties are sold out even faster than rare, elite honeys.

-In view of the above, we have compiled this popularity rating.
-By indicating the region, they meant the area of mass distribution of the honey plant, its natural thickets, which make it possible to collect nectar in large quantities.
+Taking into account the above, we compiled this popularity rating.
+When specifying the region, we meant the area of mass distribution of the honey plant, its natural thickets, which make it possible to collect nectar in large quantities.
 This does not exclude the cultivation of honey plants in other regions.

-Thickets of acacia, sophora (a related plant) are massively found in the south of Russia, in the Caucasus mountains.
+Thickets of acacia and sophora (a closely related plant) are found en masse in the south of Russia, in the Caucasus mountains.

 The product is recognizable by its liquid, transparent consistency, not prone to crystallization.
-Pure acacia honey may not shrink for several years, but when solidified, it forms a white or golden yellow fine-grained mass.
+Pure acacia honey may not set for several years, but when frozen, it forms a white or golden-yellow fine-grained mass.

-The taste is light, not cloying, with a delicate floral aftertaste and aroma.
-The undoubted advantage of this variety of honey is that it does not cause allergies and it is recommended to give it even to small children.
+The taste is light, not cloying, with a subtle floral aftertaste and aroma.
+The undoubted advantage of this type of honey is that it does not cause allergies and is recommended to be given even to small children.

 Lime

-One of the most common species, as linden massifs are found throughout Russia.
+One of the most common species, as linden tracts are found throughout Russia.

-The color is light, translucent, after standing for a while, it acquires an amber-yellow hue.
-It reminds a little of acacia honey, especially when it hardens, but unlike it, it crystallizes quickly.
+The color is light, translucent, after standing a little, it acquires an amber-yellow hue.
+It is a bit reminiscent of acacia honey, especially when it hardens, but unlike it it crystallizes quickly.

-Its taste is soft, but pronounced, at the very beginning, a slight bitterness is sometimes felt, which smoothly turns into sweetness.
-It smells like linden (or linden - honey?), Which in turn helps to easily distinguish a fake.
-It is famous for anti-cold and bactericidal properties.
+Its taste is soft, but pronounced; at the very beginning, you sometimes feel a slight bitterness, which smoothly turns into sweetness.
+It smells like linden (or does linden smell like honey?), which in turn helps to easily distinguish a fake.
+It is famous for its anti-cold and bactericidal properties.

 Buckwheat

 Produced everywhere where buckwheat is sown.
-Pure buckwheat honey in large quantities comes from beekeeping farms in Altai, central Russia, Belarus, Ukraine.
+Pure buckwheat honey comes in large quantities from beekeeping farms in Altai, central Russia, Belarus, and Ukraine.

-Refers to dark varieties, in appearance - dark brown with a reddish tint.
-Crystallizing, it brightens, acquiring a dark yellow hue and a coarse-grained structure.
+Belongs to dark varieties, in appearance – dark brown with a reddish tint.
+Crystallizing, it brightens, acquiring a dark yellow tint and a coarse-grained structure.

-It has a recognizable, rich taste with sharp notes and a pleasant bitterness in the aftertaste.
-Due to the unique smell, it is great in baking.
-It is considered one of the best in medical terms.
-The authenticity of buckwheat honey is easy to determine by a sore throat.
+It has a recognizable, rich taste with pungent notes and a pleasant bitterness in the aftertaste.
+Thanks to its unique aroma, it is excellent in baking.
+It is considered one of the best in terms of healing.
+The authenticity of buckwheat honey can be easily determined by a sore throat.

 May

-This name was given to the earliest spring honey of the first pumping.
+This is the name given to the earliest spring honey of the first pumping.
 It is produced everywhere from early flowering honey plants - fruit trees, primroses, acacia, hawthorn, peonies.
-A sort of combined "hodgepodge" in which it is difficult to distinguish the prevailing plant.
+A sort of hodgepodge in which it is difficult to identify the predominant plant.

-It is translucent in color, has a rather liquid consistency, but it should not pour like water - this is a sign of products that have not matured in the honeycombs, which can ferment over time.
+The color is translucent, has a rather liquid consistency, but it should not flow like water - this is a sign of products that have not ripened in honeycombs, which may ferment over time.

-The taste is very sweet, even slightly sugary, with a neutral smell.
-In comparison with later varieties, it is not so saturated, but a lot of useful properties are attributed to it precisely because it is the first.
+The taste is very sweet, even slightly cloying, with a neutral odor.
+In comparison with later varieties, it is not as rich, but it is credited with a lot of useful properties precisely because it is the first.

 Donnikovy

-This is one of the varieties of white honey, the best combination of excellent delicate taste and medicinal properties (in the USA, for example, it is considered a standard).
-Pure sweet clover honey is harvested in Altai, in Buryatia.
+This is one of the varieties of white honey, the best combination of excellent delicate taste and medicinal properties (in the USA, for example, it is considered the standard).
+Pure sweet clover honey is collected in Altai and Buryatia.

 Fresh honey is light amber in color, frozen honey is white.
-The color may have shades depending on the impurities of the nectar of other plants.
+The color may have shades depending on the admixtures of nectar from other plants.

-The taste is sweet, with a slight bitterness and vanilla aroma in the aftertaste loop.
+The taste is sweet, with a slight bitterness and vanilla aroma in the aftertaste.
 It has pronounced analgesic properties, indispensable for insomnia.

 Diaghilev

-It belongs to rare varieties, especially valuable for its medicinal properties.
-Pure angelica honey is more common in the northern regions, where thickets of the medicinal plant are spread over vast areas.
+It is a rare variety, especially valuable for its medicinal properties.
+Pure angelica honey is more often found in the northern regions, where thickets of the medicinal plant are spread over vast areas.

 The color is dark brown with a reddish-amber tint.
-Sits down slowly, acquiring a fine-grained "greasy" consistency and ductility.
+It sets slowly, acquiring a fine-grained “greasy” consistency and ductility.

 It has a rich taste with a slight bitterness and a caramel aftertaste.

-It is also called meadow or field, since there is no prevailing honey plant in it, but there is nectar of many plants that bloom at about the same time, for example, oregano, thyme, St. John's wort, plantain, sage.
+It is also called meadow or field, since there is no prevailing honey plant in it, but there is nectar from many plants that bloom at approximately the same time, for example, oregano, thyme, St. John's wort, plantain, sage.
 Produced everywhere.

 The mixture includes herbs, which in their pure form serve as the basis for both dark and white varieties of honey.
 When mixed, they acquire a golden yellow color, more light than dark.
 Honey from herbs crystallizes slowly, forming a thick elastic mass.

-The polyfloral composition also determines the taste - pleasant, rich, often with well-perceived fruit or herbal notes, but rather heavy, incomparable with linden or acacia honey.
-In many ways, the taste depends on which flower nectar was collected more.
+The polyfloral composition also determines the taste - pleasant, rich, often with clearly perceptible fruit or herbal notes, but rather heavy, incomparable with linden or acacia honey.
+The taste largely depends on which flower nectar was collected more.

-Believe it or not, this variety is one of the leaders in sales on the honey market.
-Firstly, due to the availability of honey plant, it is ubiquitous, and secondly, it compares favorably with an affordable price.
+Believe it or not, this variety is one of the top sellers on the honey market.
+Firstly, due to the availability of honey plants, it is widespread, and secondly, it stands out due to its affordable price.

-Like the honey plant, the product from it is characterized by a beautiful golden yellow color, which, after crystallization, darkens slightly, acquiring an amber, sometimes slightly greenish tint.
+Like honey plant, the product made from it is characterized by a beautiful golden-yellow color, which after crystallization darkens slightly, acquiring an amber, sometimes slightly greenish tint.

-Pure sunflower honey is pleasant on the palate with tart notes and a fruity plume.
+Pure sunflower honey has a pleasant taste with tart notes and a fruity trail.
 You can recognize quality products by a slight sore throat.

-Another type of white honey from a plant common in Bashkiria, Altai, in the middle lane, Belarus.
+Another type of white honey from a plant common in Bashkiria, Altai, central Russia, and Belarus.

-Immediately after pumping, it has a light yellow color, sometimes with a greenish tinge.
-Sets quickly, forming a creamy-white elastic mass, reminiscent of cream in density.
-It crystallizes unevenly, forming clots.
+Immediately after pumping it has a light yellow, sometimes with a greenish tint.
+It shrinks quickly, forming a creamy-white elastic mass, reminiscent of cream in thickness.
+Crystallizes unevenly, forming clots.

-It is characterized by a delicate texture and soft delicate taste, for which it is even called "children's".
+It is characterized by a delicate consistency and soft, delicate taste, for which it is even called “childish”.

 Heather

-Not the highest quality, but inexpensive variety of beekeeping products.
-Thickets of heather are found in Belarus, the Carpathians.
+Not the highest quality, but an inexpensive variety of beekeeping products.
+Heather thickets are found in Belarus and the Carpathians.

-The color of heather honey is from dark yellow to red-brown.
-When solidified, it forms a jelly-like mass, after stirring it regains a liquid consistency.
+The color of heather honey ranges from dark yellow to red-brown.
+When hardened, it forms a jelly-like mass; after stirring, it regains its liquid consistency.

-The taste will appeal to lovers of bitter species with noticeable tart notes.
+The taste will appeal to lovers of bitter varieties with noticeable tart notes.

-A rather rare and valuable variety in its pure form is produced in Siberia from a plant of the same name of the legume family.
+A rather rare and valuable variety in its pure form is produced in Siberia from the plant of the same name in the legume family.

 When fresh, it is very light, translucent with a greenish tint.
-It does not crystallize for a long time.
+Doesn't crystallize for a long time.
 The shrunken mass has a creamy consistency and a fine-grained structure.

-The taste of sainfoin honey is pleasant, fragrant, with herbal notes and a subtle aroma of roses.
-Pollen, which enters the honeycombs along with nectar, adds value to the product - it enhances its healing properties.
+Sainfoin honey tastes pleasant, fragrant, with herbal notes and a subtle rose aroma.
+The pollen that gets into the honeycombs along with the nectar gives the product additional value - it enhances its medicinal properties.

 Phacelia

-The main supply region is Siberia, the Caucasus, where the plant is cultivated as a honey plant and can bloom up to 4 times a year.
+The main supply region is Siberia and the Caucasus, where the plant is cultivated as a honey plant and can bloom up to 4 times a year.

-Outwardly, phacelia honey is very light, transparent yellow, crystallizing, it becomes almost white with a greenish tint, its consistency is similar to soft elastic dough.
-Fresh, if you don’t know, you can confuse it with an acacia or linden counterpart.
+Externally, phacelia honey is very light, transparent yellow, crystallizing, it becomes almost white with a greenish tint, and the consistency is similar to soft elastic dough.
+In its fresh form, if you don’t know, it can be confused with its acacia or linden counterpart.

-Due to the large amount of fructose, the product has a sweet and spicy taste with light tart notes, heady aroma.
+Thanks to a large amount of fructose, the product has a sweet and spicy taste with light tart notes and an intoxicating aroma.

 Every man to his own taste

-Experienced beekeepers note that the best varieties of honey for everyone are their own.
+Experienced beekeepers note that the best varieties of honey are different for everyone.
 When choosing a treat, we are guided by our own taste preferences, and our body subconsciously strives for what it lacks.

-When giving a tasting assessment, take into account the taste, color, aroma, texture of the product.
-In the aggregate of these signs, the leaders are:
+When giving a tasting assessment, they take into account the taste, color, aroma, and consistency of the product.
+Taken together, these characteristics lead:

 • lime;